DohanKim/HCI_TeamOldBoy/Report 1.md

 **Interviewee #2** (interviewer: Dohan, Jakyun, Giwan)
 >**Descriptions:** 25 years old, male, university student.
 He is from ..., and traveled Europe alone for 70 days.

+He used "유랑" when he travle Europle.
+In the inverview, he is in the Belgium and go to Rome, and need to find travel-mate for Rome trip.
+First, he go in to the "유디니", and search the hashtag "Rome travel-mate(로마동행)".
+He kept pressing see more buttons, and scrolling.
+However, most of the posts shows about past trip, so he went to "유랑".
+He searched city name and read through the title of posts to find right date.
+When there was proper title, he clicked, and checked the content fast.
+If he could know that the candidate was man, he immediately abandoned it, and checked another post.
+When he found the perfect candidate, first he check whether the KakaoTalk ID is available.
+If not, he uses Naver Note service.
+He spent some time to write the rich note to candidate.
+He explained this effort make me more valuable person to be chosen.

 Interesting Moments

 - He kept scrolling "유디니" Facebook group, when he has no specific purpose and even when the search results are not fit to his needs.
 ![eudini](./images/Eudini.png)
 - He prefer cauchsurfing where he can get free accomodations to travel-mates.
 When he got travel-mate in "유랑", the relationship between him and mate is almost business relationship.
 From this relationship, he felt frustrated, so he prefer couchsurfing that have more familiar communication with house-owner than just travel-mates.
 - Also, he prefer "유디니" than "유랑" because he can know about the candidate's characteristics visiting his/her Facebook profile.
 In the contrast, most of posts in "유랑" has no personal information.

 **Interviewee #3** (interviewer: Jakyun, Giwan)
 >**Descriptions:** 27 years old,  robust male, university student.
 He is from Seoul.